Tom Harris is injured in a high school football game and ends up in the hospital.

 “Second,” Doctor Kapoor continued, “I’m sure that Tanner is about to be sent back to the reception area because there isn’t enough room for him, the X-ray equipment, the imaging technician, you, Mr. Harris, and me all at the same time.

 “Third, I’m sure that hospital regulations say no visitors are allowed when X-rays are being taken.
-In fact, Tom will be the only one in this examination room when the imaging technician is taking the X-rays.
+In fact, Tom will be the only one in this examination room when the the X-rays are being taken.
 So Tanner, please go out to the reception area now.
-I’ll send for you as soon as the X-rays have been taken and the equipment powered down and removed from this examination room.”
+I’ll send for you as soon as the X-rays have been taken and the equipment is powered down and removed from this examination room.”

 “Can I wait in the hall outside the room?”